 “You know me well.”
 A glistening yellow-smile sparkled in the face of the dark and gargantuan form before her.
 He took the jar from her.
 “You may go now.”

 “But, sir I would like to trade these for the heliump egg I hear you have.”
-She removed the viles from within her coat and held them out.
+She removed the viles from within her purse and held them out.

 Oran snatched them from her and studied each vile for a fault.
 “Hmpf.”
 He scoffed.
 “Not quite enough.”
 He said with a sneer that was hardly visible in the darkness of the cave and on his blackened form.
 Like floating yellow teeth and the dim reflection from the eyes he was wearing in his sockets.